Hermitcrabb/Aggregated-Blood-Donation-System/apps/web/README.md

 - Home shows the circular **Login**/**Register** CTAs with icons.
 - "Live Requests Near You" fetches from `/api/requests` (gateway rewrite).
 - Add your auth later; for now, it’s public read.
+- do get node_modules it is not added